Many Barefoot College projects + a special birthday

 B.Barefoot develops + markets products like beeswax cosmetics, organic coffee, honey – and a Shop to sell the merchandise and textiles

-Buildings have rain drains feed underground water tanks.
-Rain catchment well – with dates and rain written in cement,
+Buildings have rain drains to feed underground water tanks.
+The rain catchment well has dates and rain tally written into its cement walls.

 There are offices for: education + outreach (we saw a group of Credit Suisse volunteers – from Bangalore!), – visitor, volunteer + staff organization – public events, donations, relations with NGO – media: radio, video/photo + online media – bank, post office – school: some have been here for decades and the school teaches their children as well as locals.